thi-ng/umbrella/packages/proctext/tpl.readme.md

 ### Hidden assignments

 Normally, variable assignments are also causing the chosen value to be emitted as part of the generated text.
-Sometimes it is useful to _not_ do so and emission can be surpressed/hidden by using the prefix `!` as part of the assignment, like so:
+Sometimes it's useful to _not_ do so and suppress/hide output by using the prefix `!` as part of the assignment, like so:

 ```ts tangle:export/readme-hidden-var.ts
 import { generate } from "@thi.ng/proctext";